Bobsimonoff/LLM-4-Applications-Commentary/docs/LLM-Top-10-Framework-Mappings/OWASP-Mappings-to-other-frameworks-LLM07-InsecurePlugin.md

 Not to be confused with:

-- LLM02: Insecure Output Handling - Failing to validate model outputs before sending them to downstream services or plugins.
+- LLM02: Insecure Output Handling - Failing to validate LLM-generated outputs before sending them to downstream services can allow insecure code or attack strings to reach vulnerable systems.

 - LLM08: Excessive Agency - Excessive LLM permissions or autonomy to perform actions